churc/MajorStudio1/index.md

-### Identify who are the most collected artists in The Met's Modern & Contemporary Art department by gender, and examine what kind of artworks they made.
+### Who are the most collected women and men in The Met’s Modern & Contemporary Art Collection and what did they make?
-### Using the 12,856 artworks made either by women or by men from the total collection of 14,350 artwork; the 'classification' column contains 105 medium types (e.g. drawings, furniture, vases, ceramics, textiles etc.)
+### Using the 12,856 artworks made either by women or by men from the total collection of 14,350 artwork, and the 'classification' column contains 105 medium types (e.g. drawings, furniture, vases, ceramics, textiles etc.)
+### Narrative investigation of who has made the artworks in the collection by gender, the top collected artists by gender, what medium the artworks are, and the relation between medium and gender.
 ### [Source: MetObjects.csv, January 2018](https://github.com/churc/MajorStudio1/blob/master/Interactive/genderObj/assets/ModContGenderfinalazsort.csv)
 ### Do a series of visualizations that explore connections between gender and medium in the collection.
 ### [Initial sketch ideas](https://github.com/churc/MajorStudio1/blob/master/Interactive/quant3_churchouse_project1.pdf)